sairis-ai/help-center/docs/Assistant/content-panel.md

 - Contact your administrator if permission issues persist

 **Issue**: Selected content not affecting AI responses
-- Ensure content is properly selected (appears in chips)
+- Ensure content is properly selected (appears in checkboxes)
 - Try starting a new content chat
 - Ask questions that specifically relate to the selected content
 - Check if content contains information relevant to your questions